powsybl/powsybl-open-rao/docs/input-data/specific-input-data/virtual-hubs.md

 The EIC code can also be found in the [RefProg file](reference-program.md).
 The virtual hub is indeed referenced in the RefProg file with a given associated net position.
 The EIC code can however not be found in the GLSK file, the GLSK of the virtual hub is implicitly a factor of 100% on the unique UCTE node of the hub.

+The UCTE node is optional.
+If not provided, the `<VirtualHub>` element will be ignored.